A slightly fading memory is not unusual as you grow older, but dementia is so much more than that. It’s not a normal part of aging.

 Try not to spend too much time sitting or lying down during the day.
 Make movement a priority every day.

 A diet that’s good for the heart is good for the brain and overall health.
 A healthy diet may reduce your risk of conditions that can lead to dementia.
-According to the
+According to the World Health Organization (WHO), a balanced diet consists of:

 - fruit and vegetables